Hulalazz/A-_Guide_-to_Data_Sciecne_from_mathematics/Numerical Optimization.md

 \quad t\in [0,1], \quad \forall x, y\in\Theta.$$

 And this optimization is called convex optimization.
+By the  way, the name `numerical optimization` means the variables or parameters to estimate are  in numeric format, which is far from performance optimization in concept.
 ***

 Wotao Yin wrote a summary on [First-order methods and operator splitting for optimization](http://www.math.ucla.edu/~wotaoyin/research.html):